 Pleasant, upbeat, and playful

-This is one of those statements that seems obvious, but still—people like fun.
+This seems obvious, but people like fun.
 So being The Fun Brand is a pretty good spot, if it makes sense for your business.

 Obviously this kind of brand voice would also work for candy, and Skittles pulls it off well.
 They sometimes tend to drift into slightly weirder territory—like some other brand we’ll discuss in a bit—but it’s always a playful weird.
 One thing that definitely comes through everywhere in the Skittles brand is their rainbow motif.